electromatter/mcp_base/README.md

 state as it was passed to the function that asserted this error.

 ###### `MCP_EOVERFLOW`
-An overflow was caused by the data in the buffer.
+An overflow was encountered when trying to parse the data in the buffer.
 The parser is left in the state as it was passed to the function that asserted this error.

+###### `MCP_EINVAL`
+An invalid value was encountered when trying to parse the data in the buffer.
+The perser is left in the state as it was passed to the function that asserted this error.

 ###### `int mcp_ok(struct mcp_parse *buf);`
 Returns `1` if there are no errors asserted on `buf`. `0` otherwise.